 Applying for a second mortgage is a long and complicated process.
 Banks treat it as a risky loan, so they require a lot of paperwork and screening.
 It is also difficult to get approved for a second mortgage, and there are additional costs and fees and taxes that you have to deal with, such as –

 - application cost

 - closing cost

 Of course, there’s the risk of foreclosure if you fail to repay the loan.
 So, before you send your loan application, watch out for balloon payments, duplicate insurance coverage and prepayment penalties that prevent you from being free from debt early.

 The Second Mortgage Solution

-Contact NSW Mortgage Corp today to learn more about the pros and cons of second mortgage.
+Contact NSW Mortgage Corp today to learn more about the pros and cons of the second mortgage.